Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 1. Malacca, Malaysia

-Who could turn down a chance to visit a UNESCO World Heritage Site?
-Malacca (also Melaka) in Malaysia is accessible by a direct ferry from Sumatra via the port in Dumai.
-Chinatown is its most famous part, especially the weekend Jonker Street night market.
+Malacca (also Melaka) in Malaysia is accessible by a direct ferry from Sumatra via the port in Damai.
+The weekend Jonker Street night market is very famous.

-However, it’s packed to the brim with historical sites, including a 17th-century Chinese temple, an 18th-century Javanese-style mosque, and a church.
+It’s also packed to the brim with historical sites, including a 17th-century Chinese temple, an 18th-century Javanese-style mosque, and a church.

 River cruises run along the riverfront, which is lined with bars and coffee shops, as well as fascinating street art.